Guide

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-Model Context Protocol (MCP) servers give AI coding agents access to external tools and data.
-Instead of pasting context by hand, your agent can read GitHub issues, query databases, search Notion, and control a browser.
-This guide explains what MCP is, how to set it up, and how to choose servers for your workflow.
+Model Context Protocol (MCP) is an open standard that gives AI coding agents access to external tools and data -- GitHub repositories, databases, Notion pages, Figma designs, and more -- through a uniform protocol.
+Instead of pasting context by hand, your agent discovers and calls MCP server tools at runtime.
+This guide explains what MCP is, how to configure servers in Cursor and Claude Code, and which servers to use for different workflows.

 Quick Answer